 The wine has a pale salmon hue with fine bubbles.
 The nose shows aromas of fresh raspberry jam, wild strawberries and a hint of cinnamon.
 The flavors are layered and well-balanced, delivering red fruit throughout the lingering finish.

 > For more information, visit the Scharffenberger Cellars official website.

 6. Argyle Brut Rosé 2016 | Willamette Valley, Oregon

 Varietal: 45% Pinot Noir, 30% Pinot Meunier, 25% Chardonnay

 Argyle has a reputation as Oregon’s leading sparkling wine producer, but it’s also a still wine producer noted for fine Pinot Noirs as well as Chardonnay and Riesling.
 Although their grapes are grown in far more challenging conditions than those of the California sparkling wine houses, Argyle manages to rise to the occasion of producing vintage dated sparkling wines that can compete with some of the best in the world.

 Argyle’s Brut Rosé is a wine of great refinement.
 A thread of minerality carries through the entire tasting experience to give it a subtle sort of continuity.
-An elegant wine, its flavors are of pomegranate and raspberry with hints of rose petal.
+An elegant wine, its flavors are of rose petal, spring blossom and cardamom with a ginger-laced finish.

 Origin: Napa, California